SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 Hashlink setup
 ---

-If you want to compile the hl extern code you just modified, or you just want to set up hashlink compilation, run the build.xml's in "hashlinkBuildXmls" folder.
+If you want to compile the hl extern code you just modified, or you just want to set up hashlink compilation, do these two steps:

+- `lime setup hl` and copy your path (with `hashlinkBuildXmls/hl`) to the path before pressing enter.

+- Run the build.xml's in "hashlinkBuildXmls" folder at the root source directory.

 Then, you just `lime test hl` and everything runs good!

-(Hashlink support is being progressed so that part doesn't matter for now and you can already compile it on c++)
+...but except if you want to switch your hl version you have to recompile all the xml's...isn't that required...?
+Yes.
+It is required.

 # Credits